unicorn150161/ITK-MESSAGE-TEMPLATE/ITK-Message/pages/test/test_data.md

 # Test Data within Test #

-The test data allows the testing of the Care Connect APIs at the individual response level.
+The test data allows the testing of the ITK Distributions at the individual response level.

 {% include note.html content="Provided as an overview" %}